RishuRajan/MiniProject-Grayscale-to-Binary-Image/README.md

 # Project-Grayscale to Binary Image
-This Repository Basically contains Project Made By Me using cpp language

 PROJECT TASK-
 We hace given a grayscale image whose pixel values are stored in a 2-D array named image.